 - Obama Offers Major Initiatives To Hire Vets - August 5, 2011

-Posted by Yanira Farray on 7:14 am, With 0 Reads, Filed under Israel, Palestine, World News.
+Posted by Yanira Farray on 7:14 am, With 0 Reads, Filed under Israel, Palestine, World.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.